 Active faults and folds in Waimakariri district report (3.1 MB)

-In addition to the district report, more detailed mapping is being done for the Ashley and Loburn faults near Rangiora because of the higher likelihood of movement on these faults compared to others in the district, and the potential for future development across the faults.
-This report will be available in early 2014.
+In addition to the district report, more detailed mapping of the Ashley Fault Zone near Rangiora was undertaken because of the higher likelihood of movement on this fault compared to others in the district, and the potential for future development in the fault zone.

 Active faults and folds in Selwyn district report (4 MB)